 The defence of Sing :: There are some nice visuals as you would expect, and there is the inspirational side, as the movie has protagonists with self-doubts, which are removed in the end, and everyone gets to show their skill on the big stage – something which rarely happens in our world, but we are happy that it turned happy for everyone at least in the animated version.
 The funny side is really good – for example, see a koala doing a car wash.
 The movie actually gets too good in the end, and we appreciate how things go in the final moments more than any other.
 The final message is indeed to believe in yourself, and to go for one’s dreams without second thoughts – no matter what the others think of you.
 Well, dreams got long legs and huge wings, which makes it easy for them to fly away, but we keep trying to grab them, and succeed at times.
 It is something which has been a common thing in the animated movies, but it works for sure, almost every time.
 We should get to do what we love, but do we?

 How it finishes :: Sing is part of an year which had some smart movies with talking animals, and also had Zootopia winning the Academy Award for the best animated movie of the year.
-It seems that animals who talk brings the best out of animation.
+It seems that animals who talk bring the best out of animation, and gets appreciated by critics and judges better.
 With a colourful movie which touches the emotional side, and having some nice messages with the wonderful songs, Sing adds to that list, getting in there in style.
 Well, there is not much of a life without animated movies these days – there are so many of interesting movies of the genre, going through Frozen, Big Hero 6 and Inside Out; Sing actually makes sure that the possibilities always exist, and we can only have more and more.
 You get to watch them with all the glory on the screen, and you can’t help not getting a copy of such movies to keep for the next generation.
 An animated world is a beautiful world, and it feels eternal.

 Release date: 21st December 2016